 ANKH advocacy program aims at actively defending and supporting individual or collective cases of LGBTIQ+ community members, people living with HIV and/or artists facing repression or discrimination from public authorities or social groups.

-We work in collaboration with regional and international partners in order to set up campaigns to address the various needs in each case, and to refer it to relevant local, regional or international authorities.
+We work in collaboration with regional and international partners to launch campaigns addressing the various needs in each case, and refer it to relevant local, regional or international authorities.

-Through calls to action, open letters, petitions, public events, meetings with policy-makers, we shed light on specific cases in order to improve the global condition of all members of the society and make a change in the political agenda of the region.
+Through calls to action, open letters, petitions, public events, meetings with policy-makers, we shed light on specific cases in order to improve the global individual well-being and make a change in the political agenda of the region.

 Egypt Universal Periodic Review (UPR)